-Lysbeth Driessen’s art career of 40 plus years, is inclusive of teacher and tutor, competition judge, artist in residence programs and mural creations with children.
+Lysbeth Driessen’s art career of over 45 years, is inclusive of teacher and tutor, competition judge, artist in residence programs and mural creations with children and young adults.
 She has held 8 successful solo exhibitions to date, and created countless commissions.

-Proficient in all paint mediums, Lysbeth has received many minor awards, the latest being winner of the Inaugural RAST prize for best rural depiction across all sections/mediums of Artery on Show.
+Proficient in all paint mediums, Lysbeth has received many awards.
 Her works hang in Tasmanian government departments, and in interstate and overseas private collections.
-Presently Driessen is represented at Strickland Gallery in Hobart, and also sells direct from her studio.

 December 2008 saw Driessen admitted to the Degree of Bachelor of Fine Arts with Distinction, majoring in painting and drawing at the Tasmanian School of Art, University of Tasmania.

 Driessen is also an invited member of the Academic Golden Key International Society.

 Featured in the Australian Artist Magazine, Lysbeth is also an exhibiting member of the Arts Society of Tasmania Inc, a founding member of TAMOH ( Tasmanian Artists and makers of the Huon Valley and a past representative on the Huon Arts and Culture Advisory Board.